krzysieknaw/Algorithms_and_Data_Structures/README.md

 # Algorithms and Data Structures
-Some of my tests and analysis done during "Problem Solving with Algorithms and Data Structures using Python" course
+Some of my tests and analysis done during Algorithms and Data Structures course

 ## <a href='https://github.com/krzysieknaw/Algorithms_and_Data_Structures/tree/main/algoritms_speed'> Algoritms speed  </a>